Vahtera/WTFdtsf/README.md

 -r, --rules: Display rules.
 -f, --finnish: Finnish mode.

-'filename' must point to an existing file with list of words Acrosin can use.
-Acrosin will default to the current directory for path.
+'filename' must point to an existing file with list of words WTFdtsf can use.
+WTFdtsf will default to the current directory for path.

 Rules: